 JMP has many tools and features that allow you to interactively explore and analyze data.
 But what if you just want to measure the distance between two points?
 You could compute the distance with the standard distance formula, but what if the coordinates are latitude and longitude pairs?
 The distance formula would not be a lot of help then.
 Thanks to the extensibility of JMP, I was able to develop a new add-in to do one simple task: measure distance.
-The add-in, called Distance Tool, is an interactive tool that enables you to perform quick and effortless measurements.
+The Distance Tool Add-In is an interactive tool that enables you to perform quick and effortless measurements.

 In addition to Euclidean distance, the Distance Tool has various distance metrics for you to select from.
 The tool can compute: